smko77/smko77.github.io/_pages/2024-Fall-seminar.md

 ### Talk 2
 * Title : The homotopy category of spectra
 * Abstract : In this talk, we will define the homotopy category of spectra and discuss its stability properties.
-We will prove that suspension indues a self-equivalnce of the stable homotopy category.
+We will prove that suspension induces a self-equivalence of the stable homotopy category.
 We will define (co)fiber sequence of spectra and construct the associated long exact sequences.
 We will explain how the stable homotopy category forms a triangulated category.